 Proof of residency, tenancy or property ownership is necessary when requesting NPPO permits.
 You will be required to provide copies of two of the following documents showing applicant's name and qualifying address.

 - A valid California driver's license, or vehicle registration.

-- A property deed or tax bill or closing escrow statement (for recently purchased property or when applicant is a non-resident property owner).
+- A property deed, tax bill or closing escrow statement (for recently purchased property or when the applicant is a non-resident property owner).

-- A rental/lease agreement for qualifying address.
-Agreement must reflect qualifying address, tenants name(s) and signatures of both the landlord/agent and the tenant/applicant.
+- A rental/lease agreement for a qualifying address.
+The agreement must reflect qualifying address, tenant's name(s) and signatures of both the landlord/agent and the tenant/applicant.

-Note: Law requires all licensed drivers and all registered vehicle owners to notify DMV of change of address within 10 days of moving.
+Note: Law requires all licensed drivers and all registered vehicle owners to notify the Department of Motor Vehicles of change of address within 10 days of moving.